OmdenaAI/Sustainable-Agriculture-Chatbot/backend/tools/extract_and_normalize/README.md

 2. Update the prompt template in `MetadataGenerator._build_prompt()`
 3. Adjust the document processing parameters in `config.yaml`

+### Adding Academic Document Sources

+To add support for new academic sources:
+1. Add a source-specific method in the `PdfManager` class
+2. Update the `_get_url` method to detect and route to the new source handler
+3. Implement appropriate authentication and download logic

 ### Adding New HTML Selectors

 To improve HTML content extraction for specific websites:
 1. Update the `content_selectors` list in the configuration
 2. Add specific selectors for different website structures
+3. Add site-specific configurations if needed for academic or complex websites
-3. Test with a variety of target websites to ensure robust extraction
+4. Test with a variety of target websites to ensure robust extraction